 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the national reporting system listed in Appendix $\nabla$ .
+You can also report side effects directly via [to be completed nationally].
 By reporting side effects you can help provide more information on the safety of this medicine.

-5. How to store <invented name>
+5. How to store [nationally completed name]